Dedicated to the wonderful island of Madeira, its wines, its wonderful cuisine and its welcoming people.

 Limpets are also native to Madeira, but not widely available, being the preserve of more traditional and up-market restaurants.

-The limpets are quite chewy in comparison to mussels and other shell fish.
+The limpets are quite chewy in comparison to mussels and other shellfish.
 The limpets are usually grilled or pan fried and served in their open shells with very few additions other than lemon juice and garlic.

 They are an excellent starer when accompanied with a glass of dry sercial.